cloudevents/spec/messagecatalog/spec.md

   documents that are stored and retrieved through the API are such versions.
 The identifying criteria of a definition MUST be identical across versions.

-A message definition MAY refer to a CNCF Schema Registry endpoint for describing structured message payloads and/or the structure of complex metadata fields where required.
+A message definition group, including all definitions and its versions, can be stored and shared in a single document.
+A folder in a git repository containing such documents is also a catalog in the sense of this specification.

-Structurally and functionally, this message catalog API is very similar to the CNCF Schema Registry API, and it is reasonable and desirable for those APIs to be collocated in the same service and on the same endpoint.
+For interoperability and sharing design-time definitions across system boundaries, conformance to a common data model and document format is most important and it is assumes that the authoritative source for many definitions will into be a document under source control that is then shared at runtime via the common API defined here.

 ## 2. Message Catalog Elements